OZX SMS client

 Can I connect to the SMSC of a mobile network operator (MNO)?

-With the right tools in place, you can connect your system to a mobile network operator's SMSC (Short Message Service Center) and start sending SMS messages.
+With the right tools in place, you can connect your system to a mobile network operator's SMSC (Short Message Service Centre) and start sending SMS messages.
 Here's what you'll need:

 Can I connect to the SMSC of a mobile network operator through SS7?